dimsumlabs-archive/dsl-notes/Admin_Meeting_12_08_20.md

 * Form workshop taskforce: members commit to giving a workshop or a show and tell at least every 3 months.
 * All other member are expected to engage in facilitating tasks.
 * Give one of a few core workshops every week.
 * Set standard fee for workshops.
 HKD 200 + materials for non-members.
 No markup for members.
+The markup money is donated to the space.

 ## Financial
 * 20 full members to break even at current rate.